Friday, October 01, 2010

 Photobucket

-Peter O'Toole's Henry is pretty sure old Beckett's just fallen in love with his new sense of power and is not actually believing all that holier than thou bullshit.
-But he's wrong, Burton's Beckett has bought into the rigmarole hook line and sinker.
-And that's the problem with power in the wrong hands, in Beckett's, in the tenured faculty, the clergy, the unions.
-O'Toole's nutty king is worthy of power because he wears all his evil up front: he's good inside with an evil shell, like a New Yorker.
-Burton's Beckett hangs back and looks pious, but he's the real danger in the realm: he's evil inside and pious/good outside, like he's from LA.
+Peter O'Toole's Henry is pretty sure old Beckett's just fallen in love with his new sense of power and is not actually believing all that holier than thou business, but he's wrong, Burton's Beckett has bought into the rigmarole hook line and sinker.
+And that's the problem with power in the wrong hands whether in Beckett's, tenured faculty, the clergy, or the unions.
+O'Toole's nutty king is worthy of power because he wears all his evil up front: he's good inside with an evil shell.
+Burton's Beckett hangs back and looks pious, but he's the real danger in the realm: he's evil inside and pious/good outside.
 Give him a title and he'll be crazy enough to take it seriously.
-Such people are dangerous to all concerned, blind to their own self-importance, dead to the compassion their role demands, afflicted with what Lacan might call "signifier-blindness" (1) - BLIND DEAD, in fact!.
+Such people are dangerous to all concerned, blind to their own absurd sense of inflated self-importance, dead to the compassion their role demands, afflicted with what Lacan might call "signifier-blindness" (1) - BLIND DEAD, in fact!.

 Photobucket

-The first of a trilogy, TOMBS OF THE BLIND DEAD involves ghost-zombies of old Portuguese Knights Templar chasing and killing all the sinful locals who trespass around their old Malta stomping grounds.
-Basically unstoppable, the zombies just keep coming, wrapping their skeleton hands around all the lovely ladies and gigolo boyfriends, all of whom behave in such a dumb, unassuming way as to be ridiculously easy to kill.
-It's a perfect metaphor for our current situation; we may be aware that these zombie killers are out there, slowly shambling towards us on their slow mo horses, but unless we stop behaving like easy prey and start rising up en masse to demand radical reform of the tenure system, unions and the church, we'll be slaughtered by Templars, Draconians, and Freemasons, and our children will be abused systematically until the last spark of life drains from their dewy eyes.
+The first of a trilogy, TOMBS OF THE BLIND DEAD (1971) involves ghost-zombies of old Portuguese Knights Templar chasing and killing all the sinful locals who trespass around their old Malta stomping grounds, wrapping their skeleton hands around all the lovely ladies and gigolo boyfriends, most of whom behave in such a dumb, unassuming way as to be ridiculously easy to kill.
+It's a perfect metaphor for our current situation: we may be aware that these pious undead union Templars are out there, slowly shambling towards us on their slow mo horses, but unless we stop behaving like easy prey and start rising up en masse to demand radical reform of the tenure system, unions and the church, we'll be slaughtered by Templars, Draconians, and Freemasons, and our children will be abused systematically until the last spark of life drains from their dewy eyes.
 WON'T SOMEONE THINK OF THE CHILDREN!!!??

 Photobucket